DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 It was a reverberant voice.
 While having such repulsive appearance, this voice was fit to that of lovely girl.

-_This time it is different from before guy._
+_This time it is different from guy before._

 _Another specimen!?_